The American Daffodil Society has a selection of daffodils that are designated as “ADS Historic Daffodils.”

 The American Daffodil Society hosts an email discussion forum that is exclusively about Historic Daffodils.
 For more information, please use our “Contact Us” form.

-You can find a list of ADS Historic Daffodils on DaffSeek.org by clicking on “Special Classes” in the upper left box titled “Other Queries.”
+You can find a list of ADS Historic Daffodils on DaffSeek.org by clicking on “Special Classes” in the upper right box titled “Other Queries.”
 Check the Historics box under American Daffodil Society and click on “Submit Query.”
 Click on a specific Historic daffodil name and read detailed information and view one or more photographs.

 Here is the ADS Historic Daffodil list in a 5 ½” x 8 ½” printable format: ADS Historic Daffodils